MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 10. In the browser, navigate back to the Azure portal at https://portal.azure.com

-11. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel** and select your Azure Sentinel Workspace you created earlier.
+11. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel** and select your Microsoft Sentinel Workspace you created earlier.

-12. In Azure Sentinel, select **Settings** from the Configuration area and then select **Workspace settings >** tab.
+12. In Microsoft Sentinel, select **Settings** from the Configuration area and then select **Workspace settings >** tab.

-13. Make sure your Azure Sentinel Workspace is selected.
+13. Make sure your Microsoft Sentinel Workspace is selected.

 14. Select **Agents configuration** from the Settings area.